 |A late fee of $50.00 will be added to kennel license fees if you fail to license by March 1.

-Please notify the Town Clerk if you no longer have your dog or your dog has passed away.
+Please notify the Town Clerk if you no longer have your dog, if your dog has passed away, or if you have moved.
 Failure to do so may result in a failure to license citation.

 Review all Charlton Animal Control Bylaws (as amended at May 20, 2013 Annual Town Meeting).